mhenke/cfwheels-training/00-upandrunning.md

 ### Working with a Model

-Another awesome feature of working with Wheels is the "ORM".
-The "ORM" stands for Object-relational mapping.
+Another awesome feature of working with Wheels is the **ORM**. **ORM** stands for Object-Relational Mapping.
 It allows you to map objects in your application to records in your database tables.
-This can simplify your development process and even once an app is in production the "ORM" makes it very easy to do modifications, searches, and other data operations.
-So let's create a "controller" to do some simple interactions with our "model".
+This can simplify your development process and the **ORM** makes it very easy to do modifications, searches, and other data operations.
+So let's create a **Controller** to demonstrate some simple interactions with our **Model**.

+In the Eclipse menu:

 * File --> New--> ColdFusion Component
 * Source Location: /JSBloggers/controllers

 * By clicking Browse…
 * Component Name: Examples
 * Extends: Controller
 * Click Finish

-Our new component opened automatically and we'll add some code in between the ```cfcomponent``` instructions.
-Let's try some experiments… To view our first experiment, we'll go to [http://wheels.local/index.cfm/examples/one:http://wheels.local/index.cfm/examples/one.Enter](http://wheels.local/index.cfm/examples/one:http://wheels.local/index.cfm/examples/one.Enter) each of these instructions and observe the results:
+Our new component will open automatically and we'll add some code in between the ```cfcomponent``` instructions.
+Let's try some experiments… To view our first experiment, we'll go to http://wheels.local/index.cfm/examples/one.
+So type these instructions and observe the results when running the page:

 ```cfm
 <cffunction name="one">